robotronik/Libopencm3_STM32F4_Guide/README.md

-# STM32F401REGuide
+# STM32F401RE Guide
-how to flash a program on a nucleo F401RE using libopencm3
+How to flash and write a program on a nucleo F401RE using libopencm3

 # Step by step !

-1. Install git and clone this repository (cf git conference/tutorial)
+1. Install git and clone this repository (see git conference/tutorial)
     * `git clone --recurse-submodules URL_OF_THE_REPO`
     * We will now assume your working directory is this folder ! (`cd` into it please)
 2. Install the necessary tools to cross compile and flash your code
     * `sudo pacman -S arm-none-eabi-gcc arm-none-eabi-newlib openocd stlink`
-3. We now have to build the library that read and writes in the STM registeries for us : libopencm3 !
+3. We now have to build the library that reads and writes in the STM registers for us : libopencm3!
     * `cd hal_common/libopencm3`
     * `make`
     * `cd ../..`
-5. Give yourself the rights to access the port to talk the card
+5. Give yourself the rights to access the port to talk to the card
     * `make install_udev`
 6. Now we can build and flash the program with a simple:
     * `make`